Spring is just around the corner and anglers are starting to make plans for the opening day of trout season statewide on Saturday, April 18.

-The Low-Income Home Energy Assistance Program (LIHEAP) will begin to accept applications on Thursday, Nov.
-1, 2018.
-Funded by the federal government but administered at the state level, LIHEAP provides cash and crisis grants to eligible participants who need some help in paying their heating costs during the winter.
+The Low-Income Home Energy Assistance Program (LIHEAP) began to accept applications on Nov.
+1. Funded by the federal government but administered at the state level, LIHEAP provides cash and crisis grants to eligible participants who need some help in paying their heating costs during the winter.